JonathanVeg/vcash_android/README.md

 You can also:
   - Calculator, when you can convert XVC to BTC and USD and USD and BTC to XVC.

-You can contact me directly in my email: jonathan.jgs@gmail.com
+You can contact me directly:

+jonathan.jgs@gmail.com

+www.twitter.com/JonathanVeg2

+www.fb.com/JonathanVeg

 All the data I get are from this websites: